How to Build a Draft League POKEMON Team

 Weather Win

 Set sun, rain, sand, or snow.
 Your whole team synergises with one weather condition.
-Works if you draft well around the setter.
+Works if you draft well around the setter — three or more POKEMON that benefit from the weather makes this win condition self-consistent and difficult to disrupt.

 Trick Room

-Slow, high-power Pokémon attack first under Trick Room.
+Slow, high-power POKEMON attack first under Trick Room.
 Counters many speed-based strategies when executed cleanly.
+Requires at least two Trick Room setters to prevent the strategy from collapsing if the primary setter is removed early.

 Simulate Your Draft